 6. Keratosis Pilaris

 Keratosis pilaris or ‘chicken skin’ is a skin condition characterized by tiny red or brown bumps on your skin (3).
 They most commonly appear on the outer sides of both arms but may present on the thighs and buttocks as well.
 They are caused by excessive keratin production, which blocks the hair follicles, leading to bumps.

 Although there is no cure for it yet, skin care practices like exfoliation and moisturizing can reduce the bumpy texture of your skin and improve the appearance of your legs.

 7. Diabetic Dermopathy

 Diabetic dermopathy is a condition in which you develop dark spots on the lower legs.
 These marks are also known as shin spots and are common in patients with diabetes over the age of 50.
 There are no definite causes of this condition.
 However, the spots are thought to be caused by the excessive dryness of the skin and damaged blood vessels close to the skin layer.
 They tend to fade once the sugar levels are under control.

-Different underlying conditions and external factors can lead to skin discoloration on the legs.
+Different underlying conditions and external factors can lead to skin discoloration or pigmentation on the legs.
 If your dark spots are caused by an underlying condition, treating it may fade them.
 However, if they are due to external factors and improper skin care, you can try the following treatment options to get rid of them.